Countly/countly-sdk-android/README.md

 ##Installation

 Installing Android SDK requires two very easy steps.
 Countly Android SDK uses OpenUDID (which comes ready with the zip file).
-First you need to make sure that OpenUDID requirements are met, following the steps below:
+First step is about OpenUDID requirement and second step is integrating Countly SDK to your project:

 ###1.
 Add this to your manifest: